Online Forensic Interview Training Course

 Course Description

-These 40 hours of evidence-based training webinars are designed to teach the basic entry-level core knowledge competencies associated with effective child forensic interviewing.
+The 40 hours of evidence-based training webinars are designed to teach the basic entry-level core knowledge competencies associated with an effective child forensic interview.
 The course covers 40 hours of online knowledge competency instruction.
 The empirical evidence from two practice job analyses was used in the construct of this curriculum.
 The course covers the core knowledge competencies, tasks, and functions identified as critical to effective practice.
 All course participants are required to complete an end-of-course exam.
 This exam is simply to measure how much of the course content was retained by the participant, it is not a pass or fail exam, it is used to measure the reliability, consistency, and validity of our credentialing examination.
 This course qualifies the applicant to apply for the Registered Child Forensic Interviewer (RCFI) credential at no cost.
-Explore and learn more about NACCFI child forensic interview structure.

 Course Objectives